sarcophagus-org/sarcophagus-v2-archaeologist-service/browser/README.md

-# Overview
+# OVERVIEW
 A libp2p browser node to test browser -> archaeologist service connections.

-This code will be ported to the web application, and is used here for testing purposes.
+Some of this code may be ported to the web application.

+## GETTING STARTED
+Setup BOOSTRAP_NODE_LIST in `.env` with list of nodes to connect to `nvm use`
+`npm install && npm run start`